twolfson/esformatter-var-each/README.md

 Esformatter plugin that converts comma `var` statements into separate `var` statements

+This was created to make obfuscated scripts more palatable.
+However, it should be a nice addition to your web development tasks.

 ## Getting Started
 Install the module with: `npm install esformatter-var-each`